iGEMIISc/mRNA-Optimization/README.md

 This repository uses **RiboTree-mRNA** to optimize our mRNA sequences.
 However, the files related to RiboTree have been omitted from the repository since the tool is distributed with a license.
-This is work in progress, and results will soon be added.
+The following sequences have been optimized.

+1. Anti PD1
+2. Anti PD1 nanobody
+3. Q-IL6-9 antibody
+4. Q-IL6-9 nanobody
+5. O-IL8-15 antibody
+6. O-IL8-15 nanobody
+7. CD36

 ## Some additional things to install